csm34/UPSchoolCapstoneProject/README.md

 ---

 ## Credits
-This app was created with the help of ChatGPT.
+This app was created with the help of ChatGPT and Claude.

 ## License
 MIT License.
 See LICENSE for details.